 Marriage to Muhammad Ali

 On August 14, 1964, Sonji Roi married Muhammad Ali in Gary, Indiana.
 The world saw a glamorous couple, but behind closed doors, tension grew.
 Ali’s growing commitment to the Nation of Islam began to shape every aspect of his life.
-For Sonji Roi, that transformation became the biggest test of her independence.
+For Sonji, that transformation became the biggest test of her independence.

-“I met him, and he asked me to marry him that night,” Sonji Roi famously said in a statement that reflected the whirlwind nature of their love a sudden spark and connection reminiscent of stories like that of Sanne Hamers.
+“I met him, and he asked me to marry him that night,” Sonji famously said in a statement that reflected the whirlwind nature of their love a sudden spark and connection reminiscent of stories like that of Sanne Hamers.

 Challenges and Separation: Cultural and Religious Differences